medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 #### Run the e2e tests without re-building docker images

-After the tests were executed the first time using the command  `npm run wdio-local` the docker images were built in your local environment using the checkout branch name.
-If it is needed to run the tests over and over again and there is a certainty that the cht core code didn't change, you can use the command `npm run ci-webdriver-default`, this command will execute the e2e tests as they are run with the `wdio-local` command but without re-building the images, it will use the images that were built previously, which will make the process faster.
+After the tests are executed the first time using the command `npm run wdio-local`, the docker images are built in your local environment using the checkout branch name.
+If it is needed to run the tests repeatedly and there is a certainty that the cht-core code didn't change, you can use the command `npm run ci-webdriver-default`.
+This command will execute the e2e tests as they are run with the `wdio-local` command but without re-building the images.
+This command uses the images that were built previously, which makes the process faster.

 #### Read the logs